-The talks typically take place on Mondays, 4:00-5:00 pm, in GAB 461.
-The talks are intended for a general audience and everyone is encouraged to attend (including undergraduates).
+The talks typically take place on Mondays from 4:00 to 5:00 pm in GAB 461.
+The talks are intended for a general audience, and everyone is encouraged to attend (including undergraduates).
 Refreshments are served 30 minutes before the talk in the same room as the talk.

 For more information, contact Lea Beneish.